 General direction and activities of the institute are guided by the institute’s governing board.
 The governing board has members from both industry and university, including leadership-level representatives from both Carnegie Mellon and the Bosch Group.

 The CBI president leads the institute and is responsible for the overall management, portfolio, and operations.
-The current CBI president is Chrisopher Martin, who was appointed in 2022.
+The current CBI president is Alessandro Oltramari, who was appointed in 2024.